practicingruby/pdf-book/README.md

-# Creating PDF in Ruby
+# Creating PDFs in Ruby

 This repository contains code samples that will become part of the "Creating PDF in Ruby" book.
 Each example models a practical PDF generation use case,